mtigzoe/ai-terminal-chat/README.md

 * **Cross-platform startup and developer tooling:** Continue improving the development and startup scripts for Windows PowerShell and Linux/macOS shell environments.
 Keep the commands and script organization consistent across platforms while preserving compatibility with the existing Python and TypeScript backends, React web application, and Electron development workflow.

-* **Accessibility regression coverage:** Expand automated accessibility tests and manual screen-reader testing guidance to help prevent regressions.
-Testing should continue to consider keyboard-only use and screen-reader workflows, including JAWS, NVDA, and other supported accessibility environments.

 ## Testing

 ### Frontend tests